emerauda/azurechat/docs/2-run-locally.md

 ## Steps to Run Locally

 1. Change directory to the `src` folder
-2. Rename the file `.env.example` to `.env.local` and populate the environment variables based on the deployed resources in Azure.
+2. Rename/copy the file `.env.example` to `.env.local` and populate the environment variables based on the deployed resources in Azure.
 3. Install npm packages by running `npm install`
 4. Start the app by running `npm run dev`
 5. Access the app on [http://localhost:3000](http://localhost:3000)

-You should now be prompted to login with your chosen OAuth provider.
+You should now be prompted to log in with your chosen authentication method (per the pre-requisite configuration).

 > **NOTE**
 > If using Basic Auth (DEV ONLY), any username you enter will create a new user id (hash of username@localhost).
 You can use this to simulate multiple users.
 Once successfully logged in, you can start creating new conversations.